oliverius/logo/docs/part8.markdown

 [object Token "]" - DELIMITER - {NONE}]
 ```

-And we just need to get rid of our test with only the new tokenizer, do the "switcheroo" with the previous tokenizer and comment out the lines we commented before (for the interpreter).
+We just need to get rid of our test with only the new tokenizer, do the "switcheroo" with the previous tokenizer and comment out the lines we commented before (for the interpreter).
 Done.
 You've got yourself a better tokenizer (even though it seems a lot of work for nothing it will pay off later on).